 The principal science objective of the OCO-2 mission is to retrieve a global geographic distribution of CO2 sources and sinks.
 The OCO-2 mission will not, however, directly measure CO2 sources and sinks.
 Instead, sophisticated computer-based data assimilation models that use column averaged dry air CO2 mole fraction (Xco2) data will infer the location of these sources and sinks.

-To ascertain representative values of Xco2, the OCO-2 instrument will measure the intensity of reflected sunlight off of the Earth's surface at specific wavelengths.
-Gas molecules in the atmosphere absorb radiation at characteristic wavelengths.
-Thus, as light passes through the Earth's atmosphere, the presence of these gases leaves a distinguishing fingerprint on the residual radiation.
-The OCO-2 spectrometers will detect these molecular fingerprints, and the level of absorption displayed in these spectra will be indicative of the abundance of molecules in the region where the measurement was acquired.
-The OCO-2 measurement approach will concentrate on gathering data that reflect chemical abundance near the Earth's surface, where almost all of the CO2 sources and sinks are located.
+To get the representative values of Xco2, or the amount of CO2 in the measured space, the OCO-2 instrument will measure at a given location, the intensity of reflected sunlight off the Earth's surface at specific wavelengths.
+Gas molecules in the atmosphere absorb the sunlight at specific wavelengths.
+So when light passes through the Earth's atmosphere, the gases that are present leave a distinguishing fingerprint that can be captured.
+The OCO-2 spectrometers, working like cameras, will detect these molecular fingerprints.
+Then the absorption levels shown in these spectra, like a captured image, will tell us how many molecules were in the region where the instrument measured.
+The OCO-2 measurement approach will concentrate on gathering data near the Earth's surface, where almost all of the CO2 sources and sinks are located.